Business networker, Investor & Occasional software developer

 I've written some articles.

-Our Experiences (blog) is a street-level look at the elite networks, high-profile events and venues around London.
+Our Experiences (blog) is a street-level look at the elite networks, high-profile events and venues around London and Europe.

 Imagine you need to find someone.
 They might have stolen something from your shop or you saw them stealing from next door.
 So you take a photo of that person and this website allows you to distribute that photo (along with reward) to any members near by either on their mobile phones or desktops.
 The person who finds them gets the reward.